 Based on the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of individuals, TTUHSC will immediately notify the campus community affected.
-More information about Emergency Notifications and Timely Warnings can be found in Section 6, Campus and Community Notifications.

-For more information regarding TTUHSC emergency notification procedures please visit the TTUHSC Emergency Preparedness site found at the following link: https://www.ttuhsc.edu/emergency/default.aspx
+More information about Emergency Notifications and Timely Warnings can be found in the Campus and Community Notifications Section of this report.
+For more information regarding TTUHSC emergency notification procedures please visit the TTUHSC Emergency Preparedness website.